MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/build.md

 ---

 # Build
-In this tutorial, you will learn to build a sample iOS app in the Mobile Center portal.
+In this tutorial, you will learn to build a sample iOS app in Mobile Center.

 If you have not already, first follow the [getting started tutorial](/getting-started.md) to set up the sample app.